 • as well as “conditional nolle pros” pleas, where the defendant initially pleads guilty or no contest with the agreement that the plea will be vacated after completing certain conditions.

-Considering the above, it is extremely important that the attorney who represents you has the necessary knowledge and experience defending foreign nationals.
-The attorney you choose to represent you can make a difference.
-Even in seemingly “less serious” misdemeanor cases.
+Considering the above, the attorney who represents you must have the necessary knowledge and experience defending foreign nationals.
+The attorney you choose to represent you can make a difference, even in seemingly “less serious” misdemeanor cases.

 Contact an Experienced Defense Attorney

 Over the years, we have represented hundreds of non-U.S. citizens/immigrants/foreign nationals in a wide range of cases.
-There is a good chance that we have a working knowledge and familiarity with both your type of case, as well as with your specific immigration-related needs and concerns.
-Feel free to browse through the results section of our site for a representative sample of some of our past cases and the results we have achieved for our clients.
+There is a good chance we have a working knowledge of your type of case and your specific immigration-related needs and concerns.
+Feel free to browse the results section of our site for a representative sample of our past cases and the results we have achieved for our clients.

-By taking the immediate action of hiring an attorney to defend you or your loved one, you are minimizing the chances that the disposition of your criminal case will jeopardize your present or future immigration status.
+By taking the immediate action of hiring an experienced Miami criminal attorney to defend you or your loved one, you are minimizing the chances that the disposition of your criminal case will jeopardize your present or future immigration status.

 CALL US NOW for a CONFIDENTIAL CONSULTATION at (305) 538-4545, or simply take a moment to fill out our confidential and secure intake form.* The additional details you provide will greatly assist us in responding to your inquiry.